Welcome friend! In this post, you will learn about simple leg exercises for the elderly that can be done at home!

 Muscles of the thighs: These are responsible for mainly the extension and flexion of the knee joint but some of them also function over the hip joint.

-Hamstrings are very important, if not the most important muscle group in the legs for posture and healthy function of the knees and hips.
+Hamstrings are a very important, if not the most important muscle group in the legs for posture and healthy function of the knees and hips.

 Glutes are also responsible for maintaining good posture on your lower back.
 Strong hip extensors help you both cure and avoid lower back pain and protect you from back injuries when lifting heavy things.